Dannyval1/challengeFactoredBackNode/README.md

 That's way you will have running in one window the frontend and the other window the backend.

+### `npm start` For Frontend Project

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `node App.js` For Backend Project

+Runs the app in the development mode.\
+The Backend project will run in the 5000 port [http://localhost:5000](http://localhost:5000)

 ### Prerequisites

 What things you need to install the software